prathnashah/Expense_Tracker/README.md

-# Expense_Tracker
-The Expense Tracker is a full-stack web application built using Flask, SQLite, and TailwindCSS, designed to help users record, filter, analyze, and visualize their daily spending.
-This project focuses on simplicity, clean UI, and data-driven insights through interactive charts.

 📊 Expense Tracker — Flask Web App

 A lightweight and visually clean Expense Tracking Web Application built with Flask, SQLite, SQLAlchemy, TailwindCSS, and Chart.js.